 Anya Vasquez, Administrator, received a double Bachelor of Psychology and Fine Art from the University of Montana and a MBA from Southern New Hampshire University.
 Ms. Vasquez oversees all operations of REOH, including human resource management, finances, marketing, project management, and information organization and dissemination.
 Her professional background includes experience in the non-profit and for-profit sectors, where she provided financial and human resource management, grant writing and exhibit creation, and event planning and donor relations.

 Kate Petterson, Medical Information Specialist, holds a Bachelor’s of Arts in Philosophy/Political Science from the University of Montana and a Master’s of Science in Psychology from the University of Phoenix.
 She provides management of all medical records, editing, and customer service for REOH.
 Ms. Petterson has a background in journalism and served as secretary of the Board of Missoula Community Access Television for nine years.

 Contact Ms. Petterson with medical records inquires at email@example.com

-Lynn Parenteau, Client Services Specialist, graduated from the University of Montana with an Associate of Applied Sciences degree in Food Service Management and a Certificate in Culinary Arts, and plans on working toward a bachelor's degree in Business.
+Lynn Parenteau, Client Services Specialist, graduated from the University of Montana with an Associate of Applied Sciences degree in Food Service Management and a Certificate in Culinary Arts, and is working toward a bachelor's degree in Public Relations.
+Her background in customer service and hospitality lends itself well to her position at REOH, where she is the primary point of contact between REOH’s clients and workers compensation claimants.
 Her background in customer service and hospitality lends itself well to her position at REOH, where she is the primary point of contact between REOH’s clients and workers compensation claimants.

 Contact Ms. Parenteau to schedule an appointment at firstname.lastname@example.org